IntelliTect/Coalesce/docs/topics/audit-logging.md

 }
 ```

-If you use `ConfigureAudit`, `AuditManager.DefaultConfiguration` will not be used.
+### Property Descriptions

+The `AuditLogProperty` children of your `IAuditLog` implementation have two properties `OldValueDescription` and `NewValueDescription` that can be used to hold a description of the old and new values.
+By default, Coalesce will populate the descriptions of foreign key properties with the [List Text](/modeling/model-components/attributes/list-text.md) of the referenced principal entity.
+This greatly improves the usability of the audit logs, which would otherwise only show meaningless numbers or GUIDs for foreign keys that changed.

+This feature will load principal entities into the `DbContext` if they are not already loaded, which could inflict subtle differences in application functionality in rare edge cases if your application is making assumptions about navigation properties not being loaded.
+Typically though, this will not be an issue and will not lead unintentional information disclosure to clients as along as [IncludeTree](/concepts/include-tree.md)s are used correctly.

+This feature may be disabled by calling `.WithPropertyDescriptions(PropertyDescriptionMode.None)` inside your call to `.UseCoalesceAuditLogging(...)` in your DbContext configuration.
+You may also populate these descriptions in your `IAuditOperationContext` implementation that was provided to `.WithAugmentation<T>()`.

 ## Merging
 When using a supported database provider (currently only SQL Server), audit records for changes to the same entity will be merged together when the change is identical in all aspects to the previous audit record for that entity, with the sole exception of the old/new property values.

 In other words, if the same user is making repeated changes to the same property on the same entity from the same page, then those changes will merge together into one audit record.

 This merging only happens together if the existing audit record is recent; the default cutoff for this is 30 seconds, but can be configured with `.WithMergeWindow(TimeSpan.FromSeconds(15))` when calling `UseCoalesceAuditLogging`.
 It can also be turned off by setting this value to `TimeSpan.Zero`.
-The merging logic respects all custom properties you add to your `IObjectChange` implementation, requiring their values to match between the existing and new audit records for a merge to occur.
+The merging logic respects all custom properties you add to your `IAuditLog` implementation, requiring their values to match between the existing and new audit records for a merge to occur.

 ## Caveats
 Only changes that are tracked by the `DbContext`'s `ChangeTracker` can be audited.
 Changes that are made with raw SQL, or changes that are made with bulk update functions like [`ExecuteUpdate` or `ExecuteDelete`](https://learn.microsoft.com/en-us/ef/core/performance/efficient-updating?tabs=ef7) will not be audited using this package.